anamatoso/NeuroSlice/README.md

 ## Description

 Neuroslice provides automated brain tumor bounding box detection using pre-trained YOLO models.
-It uses FLAIR images to segment slice wise the image, though an option to create a cuboid is available.
+It uses FLAIR images to segment slice wise the image, though an option to afterwards create a cuboid is available.
-The package supports three slice orientations (coronal, sagittal, and axial).
+The package supports three slice orientations (coronal, sagittal, and axial) as well as combinations of them.
 Models are automatically downloaded from [Hugging Face](https://huggingface.co/anamatoso/neuroslice) when first used.

 ## Installation